Learn how to predict a categorical target through Classification - the supervised mining technique.

 Lift is commonly used to measure the performance of response models in marketing applications.
 The purpose of a response model is to identify segments of the population with potentially high concentrations of positive responders to a marketing campaign.
 Lift reveals how much of the population must be solicited to obtain the highest percentage of potential responders.

-Learn the different Lift statistics that Oracle Data Mining can compute.
+Learn the different Lift statistics that Oracle Data Mining for SQL can compute.

-Oracle Data Mining computes the following lift statistics:
+Oracle Data Mining for SQL computes the following lift statistics:

 Probability threshold for a quantile n is the minimum probability for the positive target to be included in this quantile or any preceding quantiles (quantiles n-1, n-2,..., 1).
 If a cost matrix is used, a cost threshold is reported instead.
 The cost threshold is the maximum cost for the positive target to be included in this quantile or any of the preceding quantiles.